 Select one font, but no more than two.
 Having more than two fonts can complicate the design process and make content distracting to read.

 The fonts you choose should be easy to read.
 If people can’t read them, you have wasted the effort.
-Consider choosing a font that is easy to read on small screens (such as mobile phones and iPads).
+Consider selecting a font that is easy to read on small screens (such as mobile phones and iPads).
 Some fonts are legible on larger screens, but less so on small ones.

 Here are a couple of images showing how a Serif font and Sans-serif font work together: